|

 situation.
 You can find peace in any storm; you

-simply have to choose to.
+simply have to choose to put your mind in that place.

 Music is an emotional